b0bh00d/Hg-Suite/README.md

 This command will automatically commit a successful merge with a fixed commit message.

+#### incoming
+This command is a thin wrapper around the `hg incoming` command, with some 'pretty printing' support.
+The modules is employed by the `update` command for its delta printing.

 # Mercurial-based macros

 I'm including here the command-line macros I use (Windows, in this